Snapshot of an Almost JD: Jess Kincaid

 What is an interesting part about your background?
 Or in other words, how do you contribute to the diversity of Lewis & Clark?

 I am the only person in my family that has earned a bachelor’s degree.
-I’m pretty sure that between my mom and grandpa, everyone in the state of Maine knows that I’m at Lewis and Clark Law.
+I’m pretty sure that between my mom and grandpa, everyone in the state of Maine knows that I’m at Lewis & Clark Law.

 Law school seems pretty natural to me now, but just under 20 years ago, I barely made ends meet while living in a car and working odd jobs.
 I never would have imagined back then that I’d go to college.
 Knowing what it’s like to lose everything makes me a little more determined not to mess this up!